-There are literally thousands of different kinds of chords and chord shapes that can be played on the guitar, but did you know that most can be traced back to just 5 common open forms?
-The 5 forms are C, A, G, E, and D. What’s that spell?
-Caged.
-Each one of these chords can be turned into a barre chord and moved around the fretboard.
-Each barre chord can be played as an arpeggio pattern.
-These arpeggio patterns can then be broken up into all sorts of unique chord shapes and interesting chord voicings.
+There are literally thousands of different kinds of chords and chord shapes that can be played on the guitar, but did you know that most can be traced back to just five core forms?
+In the open position the five forms are C, A, G, E, and D. What’s that spell?
+CAGED.
+With the guitar CAGED chord system, you barre each of the five open forms and move around the neck playing different chords in other positions, but that’s only the beginning!

 Chord Inversions and Voicings